InstanceCoffee/project-0/CONTRIBUTING.md

 2. Go to the cloned directory: `cd project-0`
 3. Install node modules: `npm install`
 4. Hack away!
 Source for the app are in directory `src/app/`
+5. For issues that we think are good for starting contributors, head over to the [Issues](https://github.com/InstanceCoffee/project-0/issues) page and look for issues labeled as *good first issue*

 ## Development server